Miami Beach decides not to pursue Ultra for 2020

 So organizers are also eyeing locations to the south.

-On Tuesday night the Homestead City Council voted to allow the Homestead Miami Speedway to stay open until 2 a.m. should organizers choose the venue.
+The Homestead City Council voted Tuesday to allow the Homestead-Miami Speedway to stay open until 2 a.m. should organizers choose the venue.

-And in Miami, the commissioners there are considering trying to woo the festival back despite all the recent problems.
+Commissioners in Miami are considering trying to woo the festival back despite all the recent problems.

 "We have to be careful," Commissioner Manolo Reyes told the Miami Herald.
 "We cannot be running businesses out of Miami."